aixnr/linken/README.md

 ### ont-vcall

-As of `2024/DEC/22`, a utility script for performing variant calling on Oxford Nanopore Technology (ONT) sequencing reads was added.
+As of `2024/DEC/22`, a utility script for performing variant calling on Oxford Nanopore Technology (ONT) sequencing reads was added; see `scripts/ont-vcall.py`.
 This utility script relies on `minimap2` for read mapping and `iVar` for variant calling.

 The hard requirement is the current directory must contain `raw_reads` sub-folder containing all the raw reads in `.fastq` format.